google/zetasql/docs/one-pager.md

 FROM
   (WITH q2 AS (SELECT * FROM q1) SELECT * FROM q2)
 ```

+Note: If a `WITH` clause contains multiple subqueries, the subquery names cannot
+repeat.

 The following are scoping rules for `WITH` clauses: